Fidelio Tata, PhD⎢CASP MONITOR

 The CASP Knowledge & Competence Monitor is provided for general informational purposes only.
 It does not constitute legal, regulatory or supervisory advice and must not be relied upon as a substitute for tailored advice on specific cases.
 CASPs should obtain their own legal and compliance advice before taking decisions based on MiCA, ESMA guidelines or national implementing measures.

 The CASP Knowledge & Competence Monitor is not a public newsletter.
-Access is granted by invitation and typically in connection with ongoing CPD training and advisory mandates.
+Access is granted by invitation and typically in connection with embedded CASP competence and CPD framework engagements.

 For inquiries, please contact me at: consulting@fideliotata.com